1st1/async_pep/pep-async.rst

 Why StopAsyncIteration?
 +++++++++++++++++++++++

 Async functions are still generators.
-So for python, there is no **fundamental** difference between
+So before PEP 479, there was no **fundamental** difference between

 ::